moding-il/bizdoc.core/README.md

 # bizdoc.core

 BizDoc is a developer framework for designing organization forms.
-It includes a mailbox like interface and a set of business intelligence features.
+It includes a mailbox like user interface, worflow engine and set of business intelligence feature.

 ## Setting up

-BizDoc is designed as a .Net Core web application running Angular 7.
-You author a BizDoc implementation by creating a new project, either from Visual Studio or Visual Code.
+BizDoc is designed as a .Net Core web application, running Angular 7.
+You author a BizDoc app by creating a new project, either from Visual Studio or dotnet command.

 ### Prerequisites